Why coat care is so important in autumn

 Zeolite & skin powder – gentle helpers in autumn

-Zeolite for dogs – inner support
+Zeolite for dogs – internal support

 - Provides minerals that support skin and coat during shedding.